 Presently the St. Elizabeth Pastorate consists of five parishes under the leadership of Fr.
-Michael Schueller with the assistance of Fr.
-John Haugen as sacramental priest.
-Father Schuellers gifts of leadership, administration, and counseling brought many needed changes to the pastorate.
-Father Johns gifts in liturgy and church environment have greatly improved our worship.
-Both priests are dedicated to having the celebration of the Mass every weekend in every parish.
+Michael Schueller with the help of Fr.
+Scott Boone, sacramental priest (arriving in 2021).
+Father Schueller’s gifts of leadership, administration, and counseling brought many needed changes to the pastorate.
+Fr.
+Schueller was assisted in the past with sacramental priests, Father John Haugen and Fr.
+Phil Kruse.

 Placid History compiled by Judy Then

 - Karen Conrad